Civil religion: Prehistory and classical antiquity

 Practically all the ancient and prehistoric reigns suffused politics with religion.
 Often the leaders, such as the Pharaoh or the Chinese Emperor were considered manifestations of a Divinity.
-Tribal world-view was often Pantheistic, the tribe being an extension of its surrounding nature and the leaders having roles and symbols derived from the animal hierarchy and significant natural phenomena (such as storm).
+Tribal world-views was often Pantheistic, the tribe being an extension of its surrounding nature and the leaders having roles and symbols derived from the animal hierarchy and significant natural phenomena (such as storm).

 The religion of the Athenian polis was a secular polytheism focused on the Olympian Gods and was celebrated in the civic festivals.
 Religion was a matter of state and the Athenian Ecclesia deliberated on matters of religion.
 Atheism and the introduction of foreign gods were forbidden in Athens and punishable by death.
 For example, the Athenian ecclesia charged that Socrates worshiped gods other than those sanctioned by the polis and condemned him to death.

 Rome also had a civil religion, whose first Emperor Augustus officially attempted to revive the dutiful practice of classical paganism.
 Greek and Roman religion were essentially local in character; the Roman Empire attempted to unite its disparate territories by inculcating an ideal of Roman piety, and by a syncretistic identifying of the gods of conquered territories with the Greek and Roman pantheon.
 In this campaign, Augustus erected monuments such as the Ara Pacis, the Altar of Peace, showing the Emperor and his family worshiping the gods.
 He also encouraged the publication of works such as Virgil's Æneid, which depicted "pious Æneas", the legendary ancestor of Rome, as a role model for Roman religiosity.
 Roman historians such as Livy told tales of early Romans as morally improving stories of military prowess and civic virtue.
 The Roman civil religion later became centered on the person of the Emperor through the Imperial cult, the worship of the genius of the Emperor.